 During her 45-day stay in inpatient rehab, Phyllis spent 3 hours a day in rehab.
 As she progressed, her therapists worked with her on the skills she needed to live on her own again — everything from getting in and out of the shower or tub, going up and down steps, cooking, washing dishes, and doing laundry.
 She also practiced getting into and out of a car.

-“Phyllis was determined to regain her independence and overcome her stroke,” says physical therapist assistant Kim Shawl of UPMC Centers for Rehab Services.
+“Phyllis was determined to regain her independence and overcome her stroke,” says physical therapist assistant Kim Shawl of UPMC Rehabilitation Institute.
 “She never once lost sight of her goals; she never used the phrase ‘I can’t.'”

 Within weeks of returning home after rehab, she could speak clearly again and walk around her house without a walker or cane.
 Although Phyllis is still working on her fine motor skills, she has regained some use of her right hand.
 She’s hoping to be able to drive again and even go back to work.